Ferlab-Ste-Justine/terraform-provider-etcd/docs/resources/key.md

 - `key` (String) Key to set.
 - `value` (String) Value to store in the key.

+### Optional

+- `clear_on_deletion` (Boolean) Whether to clear the key in etcd when the resource is deleted.
+Useful to set to false if you wish to migrate the ownership of the key outside of a terraform project without causing disruption in the key's existence.

 ### Read-Only

 - `id` (String) The ID of this resource.